 I did find the whole progression rather interesting, though!
 After celebrating my 40th birthday, I began reflecting on my past, noticing the changes in me, my body and my personality, my attitude towards life, and I began feeling good I was inching towards old age.
 Although, age is just a number for me, and I take good care of myself and don’t feel a day above 21, it’s not something I can deny, right?
 I am growing old!

 Well, I don’t cringe anymore when kids address me as, “Aunty!”

-Very frankly, I am enjoying growing old!
-Actually, there are some aspects of ageing that get my thumbs up and others that do not.
-The maturity, the intuition, the perception, that I have gained, thanks to the passing years, have helped me become a better human being.
+So, frankly, I am enjoying growing old!
+There are some aspects of ageing that get my thumbs up.
+The maturity, the intuition, the perception that I have gained thanks to the passing years, have helped me become a better human being.
+Or so, I would like to believe!
 They have helped me change my perspective, accept people and situations as they are, and view the world and not cringe with discomfort.

-There was a time, not long back, when I dreamt of “growing old gracefully”.
-My friends would nod their heads and look at me with the “we shall see” look in their laughing eyes.
+There was a time, though, not long ago, when I dreamt of “growing old gracefully”.
+My friends would nod their heads and look at me with the “we shall see” look.
 But, the sighting of the first grey on my crowning glory made me run to get it ‘fixed’.

 We keep changing our ‘clothes’ from time to time.
 But, we also keep gaining so much with every change.
-And, it is best that we take it all in our stride and keep moving ahead, with out head held high and our spirits held higher!
+And, it is best that we take it all in our stride and keep moving ahead, with our head held high and our spirits, higher!
 Don’t they say that wine tastes better with age?
 The same applies to us, humans, too!